EduardoPerezCruz14/mydocs/README.md

 # mydocs
-This is a repository for activities and documentation that I do in opencv and ros all of them are programmed in python (idk is cpp).
+This is a repository for activities and documentation that I do in opencv and ros all of them are programmed in python (if I would like to program in cpp, but maybe).
 ## Code
-This is a small projects I created and homeworks.
+This is a small projects I created, homeworks and things I learing about python.
+## Matplotlib
+It's a mat library and I'm gonna use it for mathematics for engineering I, and others things maybe for analytics of an after image processing or another somethings like that.
 ## Opencv
 Opencv is an image processing library that you gonna find some projects about it.
 ## ROS